 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Spanish and Mandarin are the most frequently spoken languages other than English in SDUHSD, and there was a high demand for support and outreach in those languages.
 Scope: LEA-wide 2.4 Action: Teacher Recruitment Need: English learners have specific linguistic and academic needs that require specialized instructional strategies and techniques.
 Teachers trained in second language acquisition, culturally responsive pedagogy, and effective EL instructional methods are better equipped to support the learning and language development of these students.
 Scope: LEA-wide Recruiting teachers who share the cultural and linguistic backgrounds of English learner students can foster stronger connections, understanding, and trust.
 These teachers can serve as positive role models and better relate to the experiences and perspectives of their EL students.
 This will translate to an increased sense of belonging for this group of students and improved academic outcomes over time.
-2.2, 2.4, 2.10, 2.11, 2.13, 2.19, 2.23 2.5 Action: Counselor on Special Assignment Need: Since the pandemic, student sense of belonging has decreased, while anxiety has increased.
+2.10, 2.13, 2.16 2.5 Action: Counselor on Special Assignment Need: Since the pandemic, student sense of belonging has decreased, while anxiety has increased.
 Additionally, teachers have asked for more support and resources to help them create a positive climate.
 Scope: The CoSA works closely with teachers, administrators, and families to understand students' needs and develop comprehensive support plans.
 They provide consultation and guidance on mental health concerns, classroom management strategies, and creating a positive school climate.
-The CoSA develops and implements preventive programs in alignment with the Collaborative for Academic and Social-Emotional Learning (CASEL) domains, focusing on positive school climate and protective factors to standardize consistency across the school district.
-This will provide teachers with resources and 2.10, 2.11, 2.12, 2.14, 2.15, 2.16, 2.18, 2.19, 2.20, 2.21, 2.22, 2.23
+The CoSA develops and implement preventive programs in alignment with the Collaborative for Academic and Social-Emotional Learning (CASEL) domains with a focus on positive school climate and protective factors to standardize consistency across the school district.
+This will provide teachers with resources and 2.6,